Michel Laframboise

 Michel Laframboise (May 11, 1793 – January 25, 1865) was a French Canadian fur trader in the Oregon Country who settled on the French Prairie in the modern U.S. state of Oregon.
-A native of Quebec, he worked for the Pacific Fur Company, the North West Company, and the Hudson’s Bay Company before he later became a farmer and ferry operator.
+A native of Varennes, Quebec, he worked for the Pacific Fur Company, the North West Company, and the Hudson's Bay Company before he later became a farmer and ferry operator.
 In 1843 he participated in the Champoeg Meetings.
 Though he voted against the measure to form a provisional government, the measure passed and led to the creation of the Provisional Government of Oregon.

 Early life

-Jean Baptiste Eugene Laframboise was born on May 11, 1793, in Varennes, Quebec, Canada along the Saint Lawrence River.
-His parents were Michel Laframboise and Josephe Monjau, with Jean Baptiste adopting his father’s first name.
-He was hired by John Jacob Astor’s Pacific Fur Company in 1810 and sailed from New York City aboard the Tonquin.
+Jean Baptiste Eugene Laframboise was born on May 11, 1793, in Varennes, Quebec, Canada, along the Saint Lawrence River.
+His parents were Michel Laframboise and Josèphe Monjau, with Jean Baptiste later adopting his father's first name.
+He was hired by John Jacob Astor's Pacific Fur Company in 1810 and sailed from New York City aboard the Tonquin.

 Fur trader

 Laframboise and the rest of the crew and passengers arrived at the mouth of the Columbia River in 1811 where they established Fort Astoria.
 He had been hired as a voyageur, but with the sale of the post to the North West Company (NWC) he became an interpreter for that company in 1813.
-In 1821, the NWC was merged into the Hudson’s Bay Company (HBC) and he stayed on as an interpreter and as a postmaster in their Columbia District.
+In 1821, the NWC was merged into the Hudson's Bay Company (HBC) and he stayed on as an interpreter and as a postmaster in their Columbia District.

 During his employment with the HBC, Laframboise participated and often led many expeditions through the southern Oregon Country to Mexican-owned Alta California.
 He served as interpreter for Alexander Roderick McLeod in a party that visited the Umpqua River Valley and then California.
 Laframboise was on site to aid the establishment of Fort Umpqua along with McLeod.
 During successive years' expeditions he led often went to French Camp near modern Stockton, California.

 While working for the HBC out of Fort Vancouver, he received permission to settle some land on the French Prairie in 1831.
 However, Laframboise stayed with the company and helped restore the health of Hall J. Kelley when he arrived at the fort in 1834 with Ewing Young.
-Young’s party had been attacked on their way through Southern Oregon in the Rogue River Valley by the Rogue River Indians.
+Young's party had been attacked on their way through Southern Oregon in the Rogue River Valley by the Rogue River Indians.
 These Native Americans were retaliating against whites after an expedition led by Laframboise killed eleven Natives earlier that year.
 This series of killings lasted for decades and eventually led to the Rogue River Wars in the 1850s.
 Meanwhile, Laframboise continued to lead expeditions south, occasionally independent of the HBC.